Best Bass Guitar Brands for Beginners

 Both Ibanez and Squier offer excellent bass starter packs for beginners.
 These include a bass, an amp and all the accessories you need to start playing right now.
 You’ll save a little money, and you’ll avoid having to figure out and hunt down every piece of gear you need to start playing.
 They even come with instructional materials so you can start learning right away..

-- Squier by Fender Bass Starter Packs: Available with either an Affinity Series Jazz Bass or Precision Bass.
+- Squier by Fender Bass Starter Packs: The PJ Bass gives newbies the best of both the Precision and Jazz Bass pickup configuration.
 This pack also includes the Fender Rumble 15 Bass Amp.
 It’s not only a great amp for beginners, but an outstanding practice amp for advanced players.
 The kit also includes a gig bag, strap, cable, tuner and instructional DVD.
 It’s an affordable and smart way to get started playing bass without all the hassle and expense.

 - Ibanez Jumpstart Pack: If you’d prefer to go the Ibanez route, their Jumpstart kit features a sleek Ibanez GSR190 bass.
 This is a very popular instrument for beginners, with the tone and slick neck of the Ibanez SR style.
 The kit also contains all the accessories you need to get started.
 The downside here may be the amp.
 While the 10-watt Ibanez amp is certainly enough to get started with, it would be nice to see a better amplifier included with this pack